longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 A nation in Freeciv21 should preferrably be a current independent country or a historical kingdom or realm.
-A nation that is currently governed by or the part of a greater political entity, or in other ways lacks complete independence could in most cases be made a Freeciv nation as well, but must never be listed as *modern* (see 'Nation grouping' below.)
+A nation that is currently governed by or the part of a greater political entity, or in other ways lacks complete independence could in most cases be made a Freeciv21 nation as well, but must never be listed as *modern* (see `Nation grouping`_ below.)

 Copyrighted content may not be added unless full permission is granted by the holder of the copyright.
 This rule effectively disallows the inclusion of nations based on most literary works.